 If you're looking for the best Canon camera for wildlife photography, we've got you covered right here.

 Canon makes some fantastic pieces of kit, ranging from the best binoculars to the best cameras.
-Picking a camera out for wildlife photography is especially difficult because they come in a range of different specs and sizes.
+However, picking a camera out for wildlife photography is especially difficult because they come in a range of different specs and sizes.

 In addition, getting a camera with anything up to a 30MP sensor will provide you with some good detail, as well as enhancing the quality of the image when it's printed.